MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-root-site.md

 (Where SourceUrl is the site you want to use, TargetUrl is the root site you want to replace, and ArchiveUrl is the location where you want to archive the current root site.)

-For more info about this cmdlet, see [Invoke-SPOSiteSwap](/powershell/module/sharepoint-online/invoke-spositeswap).
+For more info about using this cmdlet and what happens with the previous root site, see [Invoke-SPOSiteSwap](/powershell/module/sharepoint-online/invoke-spositeswap).

 ### Known issues with swapping sites